KarelTomanec/Falcor-ReSTIR/README.md

 # ReSTIR DI in Falcor

-This repository contains an implementation of **ReSTIR DI** (Reservoir-based Spatio-Temporal Importance Resampling for Direct Illumination) within the **Falcor** rendering framework.
-The code forms the practical component of my master's thesis titled "Efficient Sampling for Computing Complex Illumination in Real-Time."
+This repository contains an implementation of [**ReSTIR DI** (Reservoir-based Spatio-Temporal Importance Resampling for Direct Illumination)](https://research.nvidia.com/publication/2020-07_spatiotemporal-reservoir-resampling-real-time-ray-tracing-dynamic-direct) within the **Falcor** rendering framework.
+The code forms the practical component of my master's thesis titled ["Efficient Sampling for Computing Complex Illumination in Real-Time"](https://dcgi.fel.cvut.cz/en/theses/2023/tomanka4/)

 ## Introduction

 This project focuses on implementing the ReSTIR DI algorithm in Falcor, aiming to achieve efficient real-time sampling and rendering of complex illumination.
-The ReSTIR DI algorithm enhances the quality and performance of direct illumination computations using spatio-temporal resampling techniques, making it highly suitable for real-time applications.
+ReSTIR offers a highly promising approach to efficiently computing direct illumination by leveraging spatio-temporal resampling techniques, making it suitable for real-time applications.
+The results demonstrate that ReSTIR is a highly effective approach for achieving high-quality real-time rendering while maintaining interactive performance.

 ## Installation